DanielKaniu/About-Me/intro.md

 I am Daniel Kaniu, a developer based in the cool land of Kenya :earth_africa: (+254 is the code)

-My current interest is in web development; so I play a lot with web-based programming languages, e.g., Angular and Laravel and some bit of KOTLIN.
+My current interest is in web development; so I play a lot with web-based technologies like Angular and Laravel and some bit of KOTLIN for mobile apps development.

 I am also learning the art of patient living.
 Being patient in learning, coding and being patient in life as a whole.